Excel IFERROR Function Overview

-- If the value argument is an array formula, IFERROR would return an array of results for each item in the range specified in value.
+- If the value argument is an array formula, IFERROR will return an array of results for each item in the range specified in value.

 Excel IFERROR Function – Examples

-Here are 3 examples of using IFERROR function in Excel.
+Here are three examples of using IFERROR function in Excel.

 Example 1 – Return Blank Cell Instead of Error